iOS Developer in search for meaning 🧘♂️

 guard let cell = cell as?
 Base.Cell else {

-assertionFailure("Type missmatch")
+assertionFailure("Type mismatch")

 return